kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 semantics -- they represent the desired state, not actions intended to yield the desired state.

-The PUT and POST verbs on objects MUST ignore the "status" values, to avoid accidentally overwriting the status in read-modify-write scenarios.
+The PUT and POST verbs on objects MUST ignore the `status` values, to avoid accidentally overwriting the `status` in read-modify-write scenarios.
 A `/status` subresource MUST be provided to enable system components to update statuses of resources they manage.